GGSimmons1992/5wbtHJaH3kS0oFG6/README.md

 ## Goal(s):

 Predict stock price valuations on a daily, weekly and monthly basis.
 Recommend BUY, HOLD, SELL decisions.
 Maximize capital returns, minimize losses.
 Ideally a loss should never happen.
 Minimize HOLD period.

+## Results:
+When it came to predicting price, the model with the lowest MAE was the Autoregression with an MAE of $6.99.

+In regards of shape, when comparing the MAE values with seasonality, Prophet did the best with an MAE of 2.49.